 - Pinch sugar

-- Hot or Mild Italian sausage, crumbled (5-6 links)
+- 4 8-inch Hot or Mild Italian sausage links casing removed, crumbled and cooked

-- Freshly grated Parmesan cheese, for topping (about 1/2 cup)
+- 1/2 cup Freshly grated Parmesan cheese for topping

-- While sauce is simmering, cook your sausage and bacon.
+While sauce is simmering, cook your sausage.
 If your sausage is links in casing, cut a slit down the casing and remove the sausage from the casing.
 Discard casing.
 Cook sausage in a skillet, breaking up into small pieces with a spoon, until cooked and browned.
 Set aside until needed.
-Cook bacon and crumble.

-- When dough is ready, scrape onto a well-floured surface (dough will seem sticky at this point, but will be fine with the additional flour on the counter.
+When dough is ready, scrape onto a well-floured surface (dough will seem sticky at this point, but will be fine with the additional flour on the counter.
 With a rolling pin, roll dough into a circle a little bigger than the bottom of your skillet.
-Transfer dough to prepared cast-iron frying pan and press into bottom and up the sides about half way up.
+If it's sticky, dust with more flour as needed.
+Transfer dough to prepared cast-iron frying pan and press into bottom and up the sides about 2/3 of the way up.
 Cover bottom of pizza completely with a generous layer of mozzarella cheese.
-Top with sausage and then bacon.
+Top with sausage and then chopped basil leaves.
 Top with all of the pizza sauce and sprinkle top generously with freshly-grated Parmesan cheese. *You don't want your crust to extend too much higher than your filling, or the exposed part at the top will overcook.
 If it extends too high once your filling is in, push or crimp it down to closer to the level of your filling.

-- Bake in pre-heated 425° F. oven for about 30 minutes.
+Bake in pre-heated 425° F. oven for about 30 minutes.
 Check at 30 minutes.
-If crust is dark enough, cover loosely with a sheet of tinfoil and cook 5 -10 minutes longer, to be sure the crust is cooked.
+If crust is dark enough, cover loosely with a sheet of tinfoil and cook about 10 minutes longer, to be sure the crust is cooked.
 Remove from oven and allow to cool in pan for 5 minutes.
 Using a spatula, carefully remove pizza to a cutting board and cut into pieces with a sharp knife.